kingfadzi/navdocs/README.md

 - Compiles flags from profile specified in BOM
 - Imports to target with "Replace Existing = Y" and "Add Missing = N"
 - Creates deployment archive (bundles + BOM + flags + manifest)
-- Pushes archive to Nexus for rollback capability
+- Creates rollback manifest for GitLab artifact-based rollback
 - Cleans up temporary files

 ---

 ### Rollback Deployment
-Restore a previous deployment using archived artifacts from Nexus.
+Restore a previous deployment using archived artifacts from GitLab.

 **Prerequisites:**
-- Previous deployment was successful and archived to Nexus
+- Previous deployment was successful and archived to GitLab artifacts
-- BOM has `rollback_artifact` field pointing to Nexus archive
+- BOM has `rollback_pipeline_id` field pointing to GitLab pipeline

 **Edit functional.yaml for rollback:**
 ```bash